 Countless top-rated Norwegian beaches are in and around the city of Stavanger in the southern parts of Norway.
 Hellesto Beach features swimming, sunbathing and an annual kite festival.
 Godalen Beach, only minutes from the city center of Stavanger has barbecue facilities and a playground and is part of the hiking area near Gandsfjorden.
-And Orrestranda beach, Norway's longest at 5 kilometers, has fine-grained sand and offers ideal swimming and surfing conditions.
+And Orrestranda beach, Norway's longest at 3.1 miles (5 kilometers) long, has fine-grained sand and offers ideal swimming and surfing conditions.

 Solastrand, Vigdel, and Vaulen are also popular beaches within a short drive from Stavanger.